surge-synthesizer/surge/README.md

 ./build-linux.sh build --project=lv2
 ```

-which will run premake and build the assets.
+which will run cmake and build the assets.

 To use the VST2, VST3, or LV2, you need to install it locally along with supporting files.
 You can do this manually
 if you desire, but the build script will also do it using the `install` option.